Passport Configuration with Google Workspace

 11. Leave the two remaining checkboxes deselected; Passport will not use custom user attributes.

-12. In the Read group information section, turn the slider to On so you can configure Passport to dynamically use a user's Google Workspace group information to dynamically convert their local Mac account between standard and administrator privileges when they log in.
+12. In the Read group information section, turn the slider to On so you can configure Passport to use a user's Google Workspace group information to dynamically convert their local Mac account between standard and administrator privileges when they log in.
 You can turn this option on later if you don't turn it on now.

 13. Review your configuration, then click Add LDAP Client.